http4k/www/src/website/content/news/ai_without_tests_is_just_expensive_random_number_generation/index.md

 <br/>

-**TL;DR:** Due to interest in our existing AI integrations, we've spun off **[http4k AI](/ecosystem/ai)** as its own dedicated ecosystem. v6.13.0.0 includes a universal LLM API, unified tool model, 5 LLM provider shims, our industry-first MCP SDK with Elicitation support, and LangChain4j integration.
+**TL;DR:** Due to interest in our existing AI integrations, we've spun off **[http4k AI](/ecosystem/ai)** as its own dedicated ecosystem. v6.14.0.0 (available today) includes a universal LLM API, unified tool model, 5 LLM provider shims, our industry-first MCP SDK with Elicitation support, and LangChain4j integration.
 We're going hard on AI because the demand is undeniable.

 ---